Post-COVID Condition/ Post-COVID-vaccination syndrome

 These results show a decrease in corneal nerve density and branch density, as well as an increase in dendritic cell density in patients with long COVID in comparison to the control group.

-SARS-CoV-2 spike protein and its receptor-binding domain stimulate human microglia to secrete various proinflammatory mediators
+SARS-CoV-2 spike protein and its receptor-binding domain stimulate human microglia through different receptors to secrete various proinflammatory mediators

 Recombinant full-length S protein and its RBD stimulate human microglia via activation of different receptors.
 These findings confirmed that the SARS-CoV-2 S protein contributes to neuroinflammation via several mechanisms involved in CNS pathologies.